ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-trouble.md

 | A VM was powered off or restarted  | For more information, see [Determining why a virtual machine was powered off or restarted (1019064)](https://kb.vmware.com/s/article/1019064?CoveoV2.CoveoLightningApex.getInitializationData=1&r=2&ui-communities-components-aura-components-forceCommunity-seoAssistant.SeoAssistant.getSeoData=1&other.KM_Utility.getArticleDetails=1&other.KM_Utility.getArticleMetadata=2&other.KM_Utility.getUrl=1&other.KM_Utility.getUser=1&other.KM_Utility.getAllTranslatedLanguages=2&ui-comm-runtime-components-aura-components-siteforce-qb.Quarterback.validateRoute=1){: external}. |
 | One or more of your VMs has a poor response time |  For more information about isolating a performance issue on a vSphere ESXi host, see [Troubleshooting ESX/ESXi virtual machine performance issues (2001003)](https://kb.vmware.com/s/article/2001003?lang=en_US){: external}.
 Performance issues can be caused by CPU constraints, memory over commitment, storage latency, or network latency. |
 {: class="simple-tab-table"}
 {: caption="Table 1.
-Virtual machine troubleshooting" caption-side="top"}
+Virtual machine troubleshooting" caption-side="bottom"}
 {: #table1}
 {: tab-title="Virtual machines"}
 {: tab-group="trbl-scenarios"}